-- 2.7.4.6.1.2.
-Provide documentation to the MDCH, sufficient to enable MDCH to ensure that provider payments are made as required by Section 2.7.5. - 2.7.4.7.
-Non-Payment and Reporting of Provider Preventable Conditions - 2.7.4.7.1.
-The ICO agrees to take such action as is necessary in order for MDCH to comply with and implement all federal and State laws, regulations, policy guidance, and Michigan policies and procedures relating to the identification, reporting, and non-payment of Provider Preventable Conditions, as defined in 42 C.F.R. § 447.26 and regulations promulgated thereunder. - 2.7.4.7.2.
+- 2.7.4.5.1.2.
+The amount that Michigan Medicaid would have paid in cost sharing if the Enrollee were in FFS. - 2.7.4.6.
+Non-Payment and Reporting of Provider Preventable Conditions - 2.7.4.6.1.
+The ICO agrees to take such action as is necessary in order for MDHHS to comply with and implement all federal and State laws, regulations, policy guidance, and Michigan policies and procedures relating to the identification, reporting, and non-payment of Provider Preventable Conditions, as defined in 42 C.F.R. § 447.26 and regulations promulgated thereunder. - 2.7.4.6.2.
 As a condition of payment, the ICO shall develop and implement policies and procedures for the identification, reporting, and non-payment of Provider Preventable Conditions.
-Such policies and procedures shall be consistent with federal law, including but not limited to 42 C.F.R. §§ 434.6(a)(12), 438.6(f)(2), and 447.26, and guidance and be consistent with MDCH policies, procedures, and guidance on Provider Preventable Conditions. - 2.7.4.7.3.
-The ICO's policies and procedures shall also be consistent with the following: - 2.7.4.7.3.1.
-The ICO shall not pay a provider for a Provider Preventable Condition. - 2.7.4.7.3.2.
-The ICO shall require, as a condition of payment from the ICO, that all providers comply with reporting requirements on Provider Preventable Conditions as described at 42 C.F.R. § 447.26(d) and as may be specified by the ICO and/or MDCH. - 2.7.4.7.3.3.
-The ICO shall not impose any reduction in payment for a Provider Preventable Condition when the condition defined as a Provider Preventable Condition for a particular Enrollee existed prior to the provider's initiation of treatment for that Enrollee. - 2.7.4.7.3.4.
-An ICO may limit reductions in provider payments to the extent that the following apply: - 2.7.4.7.3.4.1.
+Such policies and procedures shall be consistent with federal law, including but not limited to 42 C.F.R. §§ 434.6(a)(12), 438.3(g), and 447.26, and guidance and be consistent with MDHHS policies, procedures, and guidance on Provider Preventable Conditions. - 2.7.4.6.3.
+The ICO's policies and procedures shall also be consistent with the following: - 2.7.4.6.3.1.
+The ICO shall not pay a provider for a Provider Preventable Condition. - 2.7.4.6.3.2.
+The ICO shall require, as a condition of payment from the ICO, that all providers comply with reporting requirements on Provider Preventable Conditions as described at 42 C.F.R. § 447.26(d) and as may be specified by the ICO and/or MDHHS. - 2.7.4.6.3.3.
+The ICO shall not impose any reduction in payment for a Provider Preventable Condition when the condition defined as a Provider Preventable Condition for a particular Enrollee existed prior to the provider's initiation of treatment for that Enrollee. - 2.7.4.6.3.4.
+An ICO may limit reductions in provider payments to the extent that the following apply - 2.7.4.6.3.4.1.
 The identified Provider Preventable Condition would otherwise result in an increase in payment;

-- 2.7.4.7.3.4.2.
-The ICO can reasonably isolate for nonpayment the portion of the payment directly related to treatment for, and related to, the Provider Preventable Condition; - 2.7.4.7.3.5.
-The ICO shall ensure that its non-payment for Provider Preventable Conditions does not prevent Enrollee access to services;
+- 2.7.4.6.3.4.2.
+The ICO can reasonably isolate for nonpayment the portion of the payment directly related to treatment for, and related to, the Provider Preventable Condition. - 2.7.4.6.3.5.
+The ICO shall ensure that its non-payment for Provider Preventable Conditions does not prevent Enrollee access to services: